alanbantug/winnerChecker/README.md

 ## Documentation

+The scripts in this repository are as follow:

+**fwc.py** - This is the Fantasy Five winner checker.
+Use this script to check for winning combinations in the Fantasy Five game.

+**swc.py** - This is the Super Lotto winner checker.
+Use this script to check for winning combinations in the Super Lotto game.

-This script will allow you to perform the following.
+These scripts will allow you to perform the following.

-1. Select a data file for the Fantasy Five game in CALottery.
-This can be downloaded from the CALottery website.
+1. Select a data file for the select game.
+The data files may be downloaded from the CALottery website.

-2. Enter a five-digit combination that will be checked for close matches with the winners in the data file selected.
+2. Enter a combination that will be checked for close matches with the winners in the data file selected.

-### NOTE ###

-This script is still a work in progress.
+## License ##

+To follow.